Frequency counter: Accuracy and resolution

 The accuracy of a frequency counter is strongly dependent on the stability of its timebase.
 In particular, timebase stability may be degraded by vibration, electromagnetic interference, drift due to age, and temperature variations, thus making the measured frequency seem higher or lower than the actual value.
 Consequently, highly stable timebase circuits are usually employed in frequency counters.
-Simple crystal oscillators are commonly used when high accuracy is not required; for higher accuracy measurements, a GPS disciplined oscillator or oven-controlled oscillator is typically used.
+Simple crystal oscillators are commonly used when high accuracy is not required; for higher accuracy measurements, a GPS-disciplined oscillator or oven-controlled oscillator is typically used.

 Accuracy is often limited by the available resolution of the measurement.
 The resolution of a single count is generally proportional to the timebase oscillator frequency and the gate time.
 Improved resolution can be obtained by several techniques such as oversampling/averaging.

 Additionally, accuracy can be significantly degraded by jitter on the signal being measured.
 It is possible to reduce this error by oversampling/averaging techniques.

 It is also possible to measure frequency using the same techniques in software in an embedded system.
 A central processing unit (CPU), for example, can be arranged to measure its own frequency of operation, provided it has some reference timebase to compare with.

 I/O Interfaces

 I/O interfaces allow the user to send information to the frequency counter and receive information from the frequency counter.
 Commonly used interfaces include RS-232, USB, GPIB and Ethernet.
 Besides sending measurement results, a counter can notify users when user-defined measurement limits are exceeded.
 Common to many counters are the SCPI commands used to control them.
-A new development is built-in LAN-based control via Ethernet complete with GUI's.
+A new development is built-in LAN-based control via Ethernet complete with GUIs.
 This allows one computer to control one or several instruments and eliminates the need to write SCPI commands.